Safe payments

 Physiological effects of proprioception - in practice

-• A systematic review extrapolating data from 24 studies involving training focused on proprioception and injury prevention in the knee, and particularly the cruciate ligament, found that proprioception training has a good effect on reducing the incidence of these injuries (Dargo, L et al., 2017).
+• A systematic review extrapolating data from 24 studies involving training focused on proprioception and injury prevention in the knee, particularly the cruciate ligament, found that proprioception training has a good effect on reducing the incidence of these injuries (Dargo, L et al., 2017).

 • Yet another meta-analysis evaluating proprioceptive training of the ankle among athletes found good evidence that proprioceptive training of the ankle had a good effect in alleviating injury risk and incidence in frequently sprained ankles (Schiftan, G et al., 2018)